Roberto FirminoBrazilian footballer

-Roberto Firmino is a Brazilian footballer who is currently playing for Premier League club Liverpool.
+Roberto Firmino is a Brazilian footballer who plays for Premier League club Liverpool FC.

 • Date of birth: 2 October 1991